Ephemeral Keys for Gasless dApp UX: A Guide

 | Frontend | wagmi v2 + @zerodev/wagmi |

-Basic implementation (session keys + verifying paymaster, one chain): 3–4 weeks.
-Full system with multi-chain support, custom permission modules, ERC-20 paymaster and sponsorship analytics: 6–8 weeks.
+Basic implementation (session keys + verifying paymaster, one chain) — 3–4 weeks.
+Full system with multi-chain support, custom permission modules, ERC-20 paymaster, and sponsored operation analytics — 6–8 weeks.